25 years – thank You, Lord!

 If you know my Chris, you’ll know he’s one of the most hilarious people everrrrrr.
 Many a “spirited discussion” has been de-fused because he dropped a bomb of hilarity right in the middle of things.
 I mean, the crazy, dis-arm me, make-me-mute kind of hilarity.
 Times where you really want to be mad or stubborn in the moment, but you just can’t.
 The moment is blown.
 Gone.
 Poof.
 It’s hard to stay mad at someone when you’re belly laughing to the point of hypoxia!!
 And the very thought that he even dis-armed me like that, oh my word… how indignant!!

 Humor helps not just when disagreeing on things, but when life deals you bad hands.
 Oh, how humor has helped us in those times.
 I promise, life will not play out exactly like you’ve lined it up.
-Sometimes that will be a good thing, but often, life simply isn’t fair.
-Things can be overwhelming with unexpected job, financial and even health journeys, or maybe hurtful or deceptive sucker-punches from people we thought we could trust.
-To have some humor infused in to these situations helps me stay focused on Chris and our family and not others, or all these illnesses, and how they may have sabotaged my day.
-It’s a welcome break from the brain-heavy walk of chronic illness.
+Sometimes that’s a good thing, but often, life simply isn’t fair.
+Things can be overwhelming with “unexpected’s” – like a job or financial loss, a hard health journey, maybe even hurtful or deceptive sucker-punches from people we thought we could trust.
+To have some humor infused into these situations helps me stay focused on Chris and our famliy and not others, or all these illnesses and how they sabotage my days. it’s a welcome break from the brain-heavy walk of chronic illness.
 What a gift God has given us, this marriage tool called humor.
-I’m so thankful.
-So, so thankful.

 Marriage has taught me so much, there’s not enough time or page space to type it all.
 To have 25 years with this guy is an overwhelming feeling of how the goodness of the Lord has come to my life.
-Happy 25 to us, Sweetheart, and here’s to 25 more.
-And then 25 more after that!!
+Happy 25 to us!